-This haulout is the closest to a breeding rookery as can be found in PWS.
+This haulout is the closest to a breeding rookery as can be found in Prince William Sound.
 I have guesstimated up to several 100’s to a thousand sea lions hauled out here at times.
 It is one of two haulouts (along with The Needle, see below) with at least token breeding, as evidenced by a few sea lion pups to be found there in late spring and early summer.
 I witnessed and shot a video of a copulation here in 2009.
 It may be the only sea lion haulout in the Sound where sea lions can be found year-round, or nearly so.

 This spot, at the north end of Eleanor Island, the northernmost island in the Knight Island Archipelago, is listed as a sea lion haulout by the Alaska Department of Fish & Game.
 However, during the scores of times that I have passed Pt.
 Eleanor, I never saw any sea lions there.

 This islet, located in Montague Strait about two miles west of Montague Island, is another traditional year-round haulout.
 I first saw sea lions there in March 1993, while participating in a US Fish and Wildlife Service winter marine bird survey.
 After I began whale-watching tours in 1997, The Needle was a regular stop to view the sea lions.